 - The project develops, adds functionality, or re-engineers a mission critical business process and/or application.

 - The project is otherwise designated as a major project or a high risk or high impact project by the Office of the Governor, or the Director of the Ohio Department of Administrative Services (DAS), or the Director of the Ohio Office of Budget and Management (OBM).

 Projects meeting these criteria must complete certain agency work products during the project process.
 The major project funding request is a component of those work products.
 While required for new projects introduced during the budget cycle, agencies may complete a Business Plan and the corresponding workbook at any time prior to the budget cycle.
 These documents should be updated annually.

-- Major IT Project Oversight Policy
+- Major Project Governance Policy

 - The Information Technology Lifecycle and Funding

 - Major Project Funding Request Guidance